Electric car charging cables and plugs explained

 Type 2 charging plug

-Type 2 plugs—also referred to as “Mennekes” in reference to the German company that originally designed them—are the official plug standard for the European Union.
+Type 2 plugs—also referred to as “Mennekes” in reference to the German company that originally designed them—are the official plug standard for the European Union and the UK.
 These three-phase plugs have a higher power transfer capacity than Type 1 plugs, delivering up to 22 kW for private charging and up to 43 kW for public charging.
+This is because a three-phase power supply can transmit three times as much power as a single-phase power supply,

 GB/T charging plug

-China developed its own charging system referred to by its Guabiao national standards as GB/T. There are two variations of GB/T plugs: one for AC charging and one for DC fast charging.
-The GB/T AC charging plug is single-phase, delivering up to 7.4 kW.
-While it looks the same as the Type 2 plug, don’t be fooled—the pins and receptors are reversed.
+China developed its own charging system, referred to by its Guobiao national standards as GB/T. There are two variations of GB/T plugs: one for AC charging and one for DC rapid charging.
+The GB/T AC charging plug is single-phase, delivering up to 27.7 kW.
+While it looks the same as the Type 2 plug, don’t be fooled—its pins and receptors are reversed.

 Plug Type Design Power output* Locations